Serre-invariant stability conditions and Ulrich bundles on cubic threefolds: Stability conditions on the Kuznetsov component via conic fibrations

-\begin{Rem} Note that all the known stability conditions on $\ku(X)$ are Serre-invariant.
+\begin{Rem} Note that all the known stability conditions on $\ku(X)$ are Serre invariant.
 An interesting question would be to understand whether the property of $S$-invariance holds for every stability condition on $\ku(X)$.
-A positive answer would imply that there is a unique $\widetilde{\text{GL}}^+_2(\R)$-orbit of stability conditions by Theorem \ref{thm_uniqueSinv}, giving a complete description of the stability manifold of $\ku(X)$, in analogy to the case of the bounded derived category of a genus $\geq 2$ curve studied in \cite{macri:stability-conditions-on-curves}. \end{Rem}
+A positive answer would imply that there is a unique $\widetilde{\text{GL}}^+_2(\R)$-orbit of stability conditions by Theorem~\ref{thm_uniqueSinv}, giving a complete description of the stability manifold of $\ku(X)$, in analogy to the case of the bounded derived category of a genus at least $2$ curve studied in~\cite{macri:stability-conditions-on-curves}. \end{Rem}